 - Define the schedule for each job (workflow)

-- Make your scheduled jobs safer to run unattended by leverage built-in features like error-handling, fork and merge style workflow features, conditionals, data passing between steps, notifications, and more
+- Make your jobs safer to run by leveraging Rundeck's "guardrails" features like error-handling, fork and merge style workflow features, conditionals, data passing between steps, notifications, and more

-- Use Rundeck’s built-in access control features to define the fine-grained permissions (use you existing AD/LDAP or SSO for authentication) determining who can create, modify, or view what jobs.
+- Use Rundeck's built-in access control features to define the fine-grained permissions (use your existing AD/LDAP or SSO for authentication) determining who can create, modify, or view what jobs.

-- Rundeck’s simplicity and low barrier to entry means that you can easily allow any number of your colleagues to define and manage operations tasks, analytics jobs, or any other scheduled activity
+- Rundeck's simplicity and low entry barrier means that you can easily allow any number of your colleagues to define and manage operations tasks, analytics jobs, or any other scheduled activity

 - Use read-only access combined with logging and notification features to give broad visibility into provisioning activity across your organization.

-- Rundeck’s resource model learns details about your environment from multiple sources (Rundeck plugin points) so you automation can be parameterized and kept up to date
+- Rundeck's resource model learns details about your environment from multiple sources (Rundeck plugin points), so your automation can be parameterized and kept up to date

 - If you are consolidating multiple local schedulers, baseline the overhead costs of managing individual schedulers.
 Be sure to consider both the maintenance cost (labor to setup infrastructure and maintain) and cost of issues that arise from schedule collisions, missing configurations, or other errors.

-- If you are avoiding enterprise schedulers, baseline the overhead costs of having a complicated and expensive siloed solution.
+- If you are avoiding enterprise schedulers or ETL workflow tools, baseline the overhead costs of having a complicated and expensive siloed solution.
 Be sure to consider the cost of having to train and maintain knowledge of a complicated specialized tool and also consider the expensive per job based licensing costs.